 1. Operators Wages – when we improve OEE performance, we are becoming more productive.
 This increase in productivity means we pay less in wages for each item produced.

-2. Utilities Cost – when you improve OEE performance, you effectively reduce cycle time, and again, less time to produce an item means less electricity will be required to keep machines running.
+2. Utilities Cost – when you improve OEE performance, you effectively reduce manufacturing cycle time, and again, less time to produce an item means less electricity will be required to keep machines running.

 3. Maintenance Cost – machines that are well maintained will last longer and perform better.
 Monitoring OEE gives you visibility into unplanned stops, such as when a machine malfunctions or needs an unscheduled repair.
 Naturally, one way manufacturers look to improve OEE performance is by eliminating unplanned downtime due to unscheduled maintenance.
 This, in turn, reduces your running cost per hour.
 Learn more: How to Track and Improve Technical Availability?